thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 Implementation
 --------------

-The larger of the two areas available for completion suggestions areas in the diagram above is as tall as the height of the terminal, which in a unix-y environment is a single cryptic `TIOCGWINSZ` `ioctl()` call away.
+The larger of the two areas available for completion suggestions in the diagram above is as tall as the height of the terminal, which in a unix-y environment is a single cryptic `TIOCGWINSZ` `ioctl()` call away.
 But figuring out how much space is available without scrolling depends on where in the terminal the prompt has been printed.
-Finding this is a bit tricker.
+Finding this is a bit tricky.
 We can get at it by querying the terminal for the cursor's position with `\x1b[6n`, but it's a bit of a hassle because the response comes